-The objective of this assessment is to determine whether the Code should be amended to approve food derived from sugar beet line H7-1.
-The assessment will include consideration of the section 10 objectives of the FSANZ Act.
+The objective of this assessment is to determine whether it would be appropriate to amend the Code to approve the use of food derived from corn line LY038 under Standard 1.5.2.
 In developing or varying a food standard, FSANZ is required by its legislation to meet three primary objectives, which are set out in section 10 of the FSANZ Act.
 These are:

-- the protection of public health and safety; - the provision of adequate information relating to food to enable consumers to make informed choices; and - the prevention of misleading or deceptive conduct.
+• the protection of public health and safety;

+- the provision of adequate information relating to food to enable consumers to make informed choices; and - the prevention of misleading or deceptive conduct.